 - The Laboratory Manager is also responsible for the UOC shared facilities equipment and can organise instruction for students on the correct operation of this equipment on request.
 Each laboratory based student will receive a tour of the laboratory floors, where they will be shown the location of the various pieces of shared equipment as part of their induction.

-- The UOC Laboratory Health and Safety manual can be downloaded from our intranet (staff/students only)
+- The UOC Laboratory health and Safety manual can be downloaded from the U drive:

 As a result of the provisions of the Biosecurity Act (1993) and the Hazardous Substances and New Organisms (HSNO) Act (1996), supervisors of projects within UOC are responsible for ensuring that: